 - Thanksgiving panini - This warm sandwich tastes like a Thanksgiving hug.
 Layer all of the turkey day components on toasted bread for the most incredible bite.
 My favorite combo is turkey, dressing, a few green beans, and a spoonful of applesauce cinnamon jello (or cranberry sauce) as the condiment.
 Sweet and savory - all in one bite!

 It's best to use day-old or stale bread for dressing or stuffing.
 If using fresher ingredients, prep the bread the night before.
-Crumble the cornbread, cube the bread, spread both on sheet pans, and allow to dry overnight.
-Alternatively, you can bake the cubed bread in a 350-degree oven for 10 minutes or until dried.
+Crumble the cornbread, cube the bread, spread both on sheet pans and allow them to dry overnight.
+Alternatively, you can bake the cubed bread in a 350℉ oven for 10 minutes or until dried.

 Adding too much liquid or overmixing can break down the cornbread and create a soggy-like texture.